sphinx-doc/sphinx/Doc-3k/library/cmath.rst

 .. data:: pi

-   The mathematical constant *pi*, as a real.
+   The mathematical constant *pi*, as a float.

 .. data:: e

-   The mathematical constant *e*, as a real.
+   The mathematical constant *e*, as a float.

 .. index:: module: math